-Christian Aid believes in tackling the root causes of poverty, not just the symptoms.
+Christian Aid Ireland believes in tackling the root causes of poverty, not just the symptoms.
 We believe the world can and must be changed so that there is equality, dignity and freedom for all.
 We are driven to make this change happen and to inspire others to help make it happen.

-Poverty, power and prophetic voice are the three pillars of our understanding of how to address and eradicate poverty.
+Poverty, power, prophetic voice and partnership are the four core pillars of our understanding of how to address and eradicate poverty.

-Our organisational strategy to help us achieve these three pillars is based around these 5 statements of strategic intent:
+Our organisational strategy to help us achieve these four pillars is based around these 4 statements of strategic intent: